Gene Amondson: Activism

 Amondson wields a chainsaw in allusion to Carrie Nation's hatchet.

 In protest of alcohol, Amondson often stood outside liquor establishments dressed as the Grim Reaper.
-He once stood outside a courtroom as the figure after a couple sued Jim Beam claiming its product caused their son to be born mentally retarded.
+He once stood outside a courtroom as the figure after a couple sued Jim Beam claiming its product caused their son to be born intellectually disabled.
 During a 1989 interview, Amondson explained that he did not protest the individuals that drank, but the large corporations that distributed liquor.
 In 2005, he led a movement to stop the Washington legislature from allowing alcohol to be sold on Sundays, but was unsuccessful.
 Because of the passage, Amondson predicted "a lot more alcohol will be sold, [and] a few more children will suffer."

 On Vashon Island, Amondson provided low rent housing for people with low income.
 He appeared in court a few times for zoning difficulties relating to the housing complexes but received legal aid from the Interfaith Council on Homelessness.
 Amondson was known to drive around Vashon Island in a Honda Civic accessorized with a fake elk head on the front and a license plate that read "Vote Dry."
 The car was also decorated with homemade bumper stickers that read "Dumb People Drink" and "Your Kids Need You Sober."
 While driving past taverns, he regularly honked the car horn twice in protest.
 In 2008, the car was installed with a hydrogen conversion kit that allowed it to be fueled by gasoline and water using electrolysis, significantly improving gas mileage.
 Amondson's car was one of the first in the nation to be fitted with such a kit.